Real, Unbiased doTERRA Review from an Ex-MLMer

 That said, I hesitate to personally recommend doTERRA because of the somewhat ridiculous prices of their products.

-I don’t think it’s a scam but do think that it will take the average distributor too long to see a significant return on their investment.
+I don’t think it’s a scam but do think that it will take the average distributor a long-ass time to see a significant return on their investment.

-This is far from a novel concept — in fact, according to the FTC, less than 1% of people who get involved in MLM opportunities actually achieve profitability.
+This is far from a novel concept — according to the FTC, less than 1% of those who get involved with network marketing actually achieve profitability.

-Along with the abysmal failure rate, who wants to spend time cold calling people or hitting up their friends and family to build a business?
+Along with the abysmal failure rate, who really wants to spend time hitting up their friends and family to build a business?

 But that’s just me.

-There are obviously many successful entrepreneurs in doTERRA who believe in their products and have genuinely good intentions.
+There are obviously many successful entrepreneurs in doTERRA who believe they’re selling great products and have genuinely good intentions.

 So make up your own mind.